projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 Domains and Memory Isolation
 ============================

-There are no DMA operations inside the hypervisor, so ACRN doesn’t create a domain for the hypervisor.
+There are no DMA operations inside the hypervisor, so ACRN doesn't create a domain for the hypervisor.
 No DMA operations from pass-through devices can access the hypervisor memory.